Kaili loves to cook—from comfort food to fine cuisine—and was the recipient of a silver medal in a food and wine matching competition.

 - Get all of your veggies chopped in advance.
 This just makes things easier as you don’t have to stop what you are doing to chop.
 The chopping takes about 10 minutes total for everything.

 - If you love curry, don’t be afraid to add more than 3 teaspoons of powder.
-Same rule applies for the garlic.
+The same rule applies to the garlic.

 - Keep a cup of water nearby when you are cooking so that you can add a little water if veggies are starting to stick or if the liquid in the pan is getting too thick.